ghostgeek6113/alx-zero_day/0x03-git/README.md

-Week 3 ALX: Starting to code today, so cool
+Update: Week 3 ALX: Starting to code today, so cool